How do the best heat pumps work?

 Where are there incentives to install heat pumps?

 What is also helping to make people interested in finding the best heat pumps is to take advantage of the many financial incentives to swap fossil fuel heating to electric.

 In the US you will probably want to act soon as the incentives are reducing as more people start to clue into the advantages of heating and cooling with a heat pump - check online for Federal and local grants, or find a reputable local HVAC company as they will probably know what's available.

-In Canada, we found heat pump incentives of up to $2,800 in Quebec from Hydro-Quebec directly, and you can receive extra financial assistance on top from the Rénoclimat, Novoclimat Homes and Novoclimat Small Multiple-Unit Buildings programs when you install an eligible heat pump.
-Elswhere in Canada there is up to $5,000 from the federal government's Canada Greener Homes Grant 2022 plus each province has their individual programs too.
+In Canada, we found heat pump grants up to $6,720 offered by Hydro Quebec in 2023 here too, and you can receive extra financial assistance on top from the Rénoclimat, Novoclimat Homes and Novoclimat Small Multiple-Unit Buildings programs when you install an eligible heat pump.
+Elswhere in Canada there is up to $5,000 from the federal government's Canada Greener Homes Grant 2023 plus each province has their individual programs too.

 If you're considering installing a heat pump for efficiency and to reduce heating and cooling costs, then be sure to read our guide on the most effective measures to take to reduce the amount of energy your home uses as well.

 What are the different types of heat pumps?

 Heat pump technologies can be used to transfer heat between air and water, and in many combinations.

 • An air source heat pump (air-to-air heat pump) moves heat between the air outside of a home and the air inside.